davidgoh24/learning-cybersec/README.md

 - Learned about different types of firewall
 - Gained awareness of how data, devices, and networks are protected

-## Introduction to Software Engineering (IBM)
+## Amazon Junior Software Developer with GenAI Professional Certificate

 ---

 ## 🧾 Next Steps

-- **Complete IBM Software Engineering Professional Certificate** to gain end-to-end exposure to modern development practices
+- **Complete Amazon Software Development Professional Certificate** to gain end-to-end exposure to modern programming and system design practices
-- **Build personal projects** (web apps, automation tools, APIs) to apply what I’ve learned and strengthen my portfolio
+- **Build personal projects** (web apps, AI integrations, automation tools) to apply what I’ve learned and strengthen my portfolio
 - **Document all projects** in the `/projects` folder with clear READMEs, tech stacks, and deployment notes
 - **Contribute to open-source projects** to gain collaborative coding experience and improve problem-solving skills
-- **Learn version control and collaboration best practices** using Git, GitHub, and CI/CD workflows
+- **Master version control and collaboration best practices** using Git, GitHub, and CI/CD workflows
 - **Prepare for technical interviews** by practicing algorithms, data structures, and system design questions
 - **Explore cloud platforms** (AWS / Azure / Google Cloud) and containerization for scalable app deployment
-- **Stay updated** on new software technologies, frameworks, and tools through online communities and newsletters
+- **Stay updated** on emerging technologies such as generative AI, cloud-native tools, and full-stack frameworks through online communities and newsletters

 ---
 ## 🚀 Long-term Goal